Pulling a prime minister out of a hat

 The former head of French diplomacy and EU Commissioner Michel Barnier has been appointed prime minister by President Emmanuel Macron.
 After weeks of consultations with political parties, Macron announced his decision after almost two months since the conclusion of the parliamentary elections on 7 July.
-France experienced a period of governmental uncertainty for 51 days – and the final outcome is hardly a triumph of democracy.
+France experienced a period of governmental uncertainty for 51 days — and the outcome is hardly a triumph of democracy.

 According to Agence France Presse’s sources in the executive, Barnier would be a Prime Minister ‘compatible with Macron’.
 Moreover, appears that there has been no explicit declaration of opposition to Barnier from the far-right National Rally led by Marine Le Pen.